Pub & Club Guide

 106 High Street

-A Grade II listed building which dates back to 1907.
-The bar greats you as you come in and you will find Art Nouveau tiles on the walls of the York Road entrance and stairs, also the original mirrors behind the bar and parts of the bar itself.
+A Grade II listed building, which dates back to 1907, on the corner of High Street & York Street.
+Art Nouveau tiles on the walls of the York Road entrance and stairs.
+An L shaped bar greets you as you come in, with original mirrors behind the bar and parts of the bar itself.
 The atmosphere is relaxed and staff are very friendly.
 Two upstairs venue spaces are available for hire.
 There are regular live music nights spanning a wide range of tastes.
+A wall plaque commemorates UB40's first gig in 1979.

 - Head of Steam